 - Coolest place to stay in Phuket – Kata

 - Best Place to Stay in Phuket for families – Kamala

 Where to Stay in Phuket

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Phuket.
-Make sure to check out our post on the best hostels in Phuket too!

 Best Hostel in Phuket: GandM Hostel